 Thank You Cards

 I did not send thank you cards after PPS.
 I went back and greeted whoever was around the booth and chatted very briefly thanking them for the great interview (with specific things that we talked about) and how excited I was to hear from them again.
 Some people deliver cards onsite, others mail them following PPS.
 Considering how fast the turnaround is for getting onsite interviews it seemed more sensible to me to go chat in person wherever possible.
 I specifically avoided emails at this stage on the advice of friends who had successfully navigated this process and interviewers who said that these generally get deleted immediately.
-Engage to your comfort level.
+Although I read the ones I received this is undeniably true in most cases.
+Engage to your comfort level but be careful not to overdo it.

 VII: On-site Interviews